abdulhalim447/task_manager_with_getX/README.md

 <p align="justify">This task manager app is ideal for individuals seeking a convenient and secure solution to manage their to-dos, from students juggling busy schedules to professionals prioritizing projects.</p>
 <br />
-Made by - Nafis Hasan Tonmoy
+Made by - Developer Abdul Halim